dotnet/roslynator/README.md

 * RCS1082 - Use 'Count/Length' property instead of 'Count' method
 * RCS1083 - Use 'Any' method instead of 'Count' method
 * RCS1084 - Use coalesce expression instead of conditional expression
-* RCS1085 - Use auto\-implemented property instead of expanded property
+* RCS1085 - Use auto\-implemented property
 * RCS1086 - Use linefeed as newline
 * RCS1087 - Use carriage return \+ linefeed as newline
 * RCS1088 - Use space\(s\) instead of tab